 Procedure

-The surgical procedure begins with an incision made in your lower abdomen.
-The surgeon removes excess skin and fat in order to flatten the stomach.
-The process also involves tightening the abdominal wall muscles to improve the abdomen’s function, appearance, and long term outcome.
-After the procedure, the surgeon will stitch the incisions with internal dissolving sutures.
-He will also insert two small plastic drainage that will exit through the skin below your abdominal scar.
-This will drain any excess fluid.
-Similarly, the surgeon will bring your belly button out through the skin in its new position and stitch it with dissolving sutures.
+The surgical procedure begins with an incision in the lower abdomen.
+Excess skin and fat are removed, and the abdominal wall muscles are tightened.
+After the procedure, the surgeon stitches the incisions with internal dissolving sutures.
+Additionally, two small plastic drains will be inserted to exit through the skin to drain any excess fluid.
+The surgeon will also reposition and stitch the belly button with dissolving sutures.

 Standard Abdominoplasty

-Sometimes referred to as a “full tummy tuck,” a standard abdominoplasty is ideal for patients who hope to flatten the abdomen above and below the belly button.
-The surgeon makes longer incisions, usually from hip to hip and just above the public region.
-He removes skin and tightens muscles across the whole abdomen, including around the navel.
-The process narrows the waist and improves the strength of your muscles.
+A standard abdominoplasty is suited for patients seeking to address excess skin and weakened muscles both above and below the belly button.
+The procedure involves making incisions from hip to hip, just above the pubic region.
+The surgeon removes excess skin and tightens the muscles across the entire abdomen, including around the navel.
+This process helps to reshape the waist.

 Partial Abdominoplasty

-Also known as a “mini tummy tuck,” a partial abdominoplasty is ideal for slender patients with a small bulge in the lower abdomen.
-The surgeon removes excess fat and skin, as well as tightens the muscles, in the lower abdomen only.
-This process is less invasive and complex due to less skin and fat being removed.
-The incision is not as long, and the belly button does not have to be moved.
+This surgical procedure is suitable for patients with a small amount of excess skin and fat in the lower abdomen.
+It involves removing excess fat and skin and tightening the muscles in the lower abdomen only.
+This process is less extensive because it addresses a smaller area, involving less skin and fat removal.
+The incision is shorter, and the belly button does not need to be repositioned.